yc3136/vocabloom/docs/product-requirements.md

 ---

-### Milestone 4: Image Generation & Visual Content
+### Milestone 4: Image Generation & Visual Content ✅ COMPLETED

 #### Functional Requirements (User Stories)
 - **FR-4.1:** As a user, I can request an image to be generated alongside my text translation for visual context.